Are you vulnerable to union organizing?

 You won’t want your leaders to share confidential, proprietary information, but you do want your leaders to be as transparent as possible.
 Your employees won’t need unnecessary details that muddy the communication.
 What you share should be truthful but reassuring.
 That requires understanding employee needs and concerns.
 If you’ve developed positive employee relations, managers and supervisors know employee needs.

-Some information shared should be relevant to your employees and not anything that can be misconstrued in the public forum, like on social media.
+Some information shared should be relevant to your employees and not anything that can be misconstrued in the public forum, like on social media platforms.
 Yes, it gets tricky at times deciding what to share.
-One of the roles of the crisis communication and response team is determining the information to share.
+One of the roles of the crisis communications team is determining the information to share.

 It can be tricky to decide what to share, but one of the roles of your #crisis #communication and #responseteam is determining what information to share. #crisiscommunication